ryan12199/Serverless-Spoon/README.md

 # Serverless-Spoon

 Serverless Spoon is a meal-planning site written with a React.js frontend, and an AWS [Serverless Application Model](https://aws.amazon.com/serverless/sam/) backend.
+A demo is currently deployed on an EC2 instance [here](http://3.91.234.197:3000).

 Its current features are: